 How to get paid online in The Caribbean and in Trinidad and Tobago

 In 2020, our local banks rolled out Visa Debit Cards!!
 This was a huge step for entrepreneurs and e-commerce businesses in Trinidad and Tobago.
 Why?
 At least 75% of the nation has access to a debit card.
-With the FREE upgrade to a Visa Debit Card, the banks of Trinidad and Tobago has provided a huge gift to e-commerce entrepreneurs in the country.
-This gift can be easily accessed by registering an account with two of the payment gateways making e-commerce profitable in Trinidad and Tobago.
+With the FREE upgrade to a Visa Debit Card, the banks of Trinidad and Tobago has provided a huge gift to e-commerce entrepreneurs in the country, because it means your customers can now pay you ONLINE, on your website!
+This gift can be easily accessed by registering an account with a WiPay Caribbean – Business Account

 - Credit Card (from anywhere in the world)